TomPatterson9/gildedrp/public/rules.md

 - You can describe its appearance (color, image) but not its ownership

-Exception: If the description mentions visible text or enscriptions (e.g., "Jane's cookbook written on the front"), you can use that information in-character.
+Exception If the description mentions visible text or enscriptions (e.g., "Jane's cookbook written on the front"), you can use that information in-character.

-## Exploiting:
+## Exploiting

 - The use of in-game exploits to gain advantages over other players or to give your character advantages is strictly prohibited.